izabelcavassim/PG_2018/Exercises/Week05/PCA_admixture_analysis.md

 [here](http://www.sanger.ac.uk/resources/downloads/human/hapmap3.html).
-A information file **relationships\_w\_pops\_121708.txt**, as well as **.bim**, **.bed**, **.fam** files are available for the admixture analysis.
+A information file **relationships\_w\_pops\_121708.txt**, as well as **.bim**, **.bed**, **.fam** files are available for the admixture analysis, this dataset is placed in the cluster:
+**/home/shared/PCA\_admixture\_data/hapmap**.
 Answer the same questions as answered in this tutorial and write a report (5 pages maximum) about the results and the analysis you have done.
 The deadline of the report will be given during the lecture.